The Continuities of Star Trek

 A popular fan theory used to be that Discovery is the same continuity as the Kelvin Timeline, as ostensibly evidenced by the same design style (bridge windows) and the same type of effects (phaser bolts).
 But this idea was ultimately refuted in Discovery's season 2 that created clear ties to TOS by establishing that Pike and Spock were on the "old" Enterprise as of 2258, as opposed to "Star Trek (2009)" where Pike is an admiral, Spock is an academy instructor and a new Enterprise is ready for launch in the same year.

-In roughly the same vein, there is a persistent rumor (allegedly coming from a "CBS insider") that Star Trek Discovery is produced under an "alternate license", the same license that also applies to the Abrams movies by Paramount and Bad Robot.
+In roughly the same vein, there was a rumor (allegedly coming from a "CBS insider") that Star Trek Discovery was produced under an "alternate license", the same license that also applies to the Abrams movies by Paramount and Bad Robot.
 This would technically make Discovery a part of the Abramsverse continuity, but as outlined in the preceding paragraph, not of the Kelvin Timeline.
 The rumor further gained momentum by the statement of a production designer, who said he was told to make all designs for the series "25% different" for legal reasons.
 Any further proof, however, is missing.
 There is no second source that would confirm the claims of the "CBS insider" or that would link it to the purported "25% rule".
 It is well possible that CBS officials or lawyers told the production people things that were not meant for the public.
 The "25% rule" may indeed have existed as some sort of internal guideline, not for legal reasons but to ensure that it fits with the producers' intentions to create their own new Star Trek.

 Status of Star Trek: Strange New Worlds

-Star Trek: Strange New Worlds (SNW) most notably differs from Discovery because of its more optimistic tone and its episodic format.
+Star Trek: Strange New Worlds (SNW) differs from Discovery because of its more optimistic tone and its episodic format.
 It also comes with several amendments to the designs and visual styles.
 Most notably, the redesign of the Klingons was reverted; the episodes since SNW: "The Broken Circle" in season 2 show the classic (TMP) make-up only.

 Overall, SNW is still based on Discovery as the design ethos and the continuity is concerned.
 The Enterprise is essentially the same reimagined and enlarged vessel that was introduced in DIS: "Will You Take My Hand?".
 Also, the technology includes anachronisms (from the viewpoint of classic Trek) such as much more powerful transporters and replicators and much faster ships.
 Finally, there are direct continuity ties in the form of the characters Spock, Pike and Number One and their memories of the events of Discovery's second season.
 Besides this trio, SNW includes numerous "legacy" characters and redefines many of them.
 This is quite evident in the case of Christine Chapel, who is not only visually a radically different personality than in TOS.